aws-samples/eks-workshop-v2/website/docs/introduction/setup/your-account.md

 ## Provisioning

 In this workshop, we'll use Terraform to provision the required infrastructure and get everything up and running.
+This workshop is tested in us-east-2, us-west-2, and eu-west-1.

 ### Prerequisites:
  - [Install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)